material-components/material-components-android/docs/getting-started.md

 ## 1. Migration guidance

+Take a look at our [guide](https://material.io/blog/migrating-material-3) to help you migrate your codebase using Material Components for Android to the new Material 3 system.

-Take a look at our [guide](https://material.io/blog/migrate-android-material-components) to help you migrate your codebase from the Design Support Library to Material Components for Android.
+Additionally, if you are still using the legacy Design Support Library, take a look at our [guide](https://material.io/blog/migrate-android-material-components) to help you migrate your codebase to Material Components for Android.

 ## 2. Maven library dependency